daneedk/com.uc.heimdall/README.md

 ## Known issues
 * The app crashes when the app page in Homeys settings is opened while the app is initializing.

+## Version 1.0.23
+* Check if sensors communicated with Homey in the last 24 hours

 ## Version 1.0.22
 * Added [Last Door](https://github.com/daneedk/com.uc.heimdall/issues/27) functionality
 * Split Trigger Delay to 2 separate settings, Arming Delay and Alarm Delay